 About: Splashway Water Park focuses on family time and having fun.
 It has high rising slides, a wave pool, a family wave pool, a lazy river, a kiddie cove with playthings, and several pools for play and relaxation.
 Hungry from all the water play?
 They have five food places to choose from.

 You can’t miss the laser tag or the water sports rentals.
 You’ll also find an activities center, a fishing pond, and even hiking and biking trails.

 When you settle in for the night, you’ll have your choice of RV sites, tent sites, and cozy cabins.
 RV sites have full hookups, and the campground is complete with laundry, showers, restrooms, and a camp store.
 Fire pits and picnic tables are at every site.

-RV sites start at $65 per night, and the campground is open all year.
+RV sites start at $60 per night, and the campground is open all year.
 However, with the purchase of waterpark season passes you can get 10% off your camping reservations.

 4. Waterloo/Lost Island KOA Water Park, Iowa

 The Waterloo Lost Island KOA Water Park is island-themed, making for a perfect getaway in the midwest.
 While the water park is not directly on site, it is right across the street from the campground and has everything you need to cool off in the humid days of summer.

 Complete with lagoons, rivers, rapids, falls, adventure slides, go-karts, golf, and a theme park, you won’t ever want to leave.
 It’s a good thing there’s food, too.
 Try some pizza, burgers, burritos, fruits, smoothies, etc.